claudiavmbrito/Soteria/README.md

 ### Architecture

-As depicted in Figure \ref{fig_architecture} by the gray boxes, a Spark cluster is composed of a Master and several Worker nodes.
+As depicted in Figure 2 by the gray boxes, a Spark cluster is composed of a Master and several Worker nodes.
 The architecture of Soteria consists of two main designs, SML-1 and SML-2.

 <p align="center">